salwanbutrus/salwanbutrus.github.io/index.markdown

 [Google Scholar](https://scholar.google.com/citations?user=KeJps5YAAAAJ&hl=en)<br>
 [CV](/files/ButrusSalwanCV.pdf)
 <br><br>
 Hey there, welcome to my personal website!
-I'm a PhD Candidate at UC Berkeley in [Chemical and Biomolecular Engineering](https://chemistry.berkeley.edu/cbe) and the [Center for Computational Biology](https://ccb.berkeley.edu/).
-I apply machine learning to high-dimensional genomics datasets to study brain development in Karthik Shekhar's [group](https://www.shekharlab.net/).
+I received my PhD Candidate from UC Berkeley in [Chemical and Biomolecular Engineering](https://chemistry.berkeley.edu/cbe) and the [Center for Computational Biology](https://ccb.berkeley.edu/).
+I applied machine learning to high-dimensional genomics datasets to study brain development in Karthik Shekhar's [group](https://www.shekharlab.net/).
+Currently, I'm a Computational Biologist at Curve Biosciences.
+At Curve, we adopt a hybrid biology/data-driven approach to develop blood tests that will guide patients with chronic disease on their decades-long journeys.
 I'm passionate about education, mentorship, interdisciplinary research, and sports.
 Click around to see what I've been up to at work and beyond.